Canada

 NOTE: Bollards in this format with just a black top are seen in Manitoba and Saskatchewan.

 British Columbia has black-and-white bollards with a thin, slightly curved shape.
+It is most commonly found on Vancouver Island, but can be found all throughout the province.

 NOTE: They can look superficially similar to the Alberta bollard.
 However, the thin shape and the wider spacing of the two black bands should help you tell them apart.